opensourcesys/evtTracker/readme.md

 ## Version 24.1.0

 * NVDA 2024.1 compatibility.
-* Contributed fix opensourcesys/evtTracker #4: the first event's description no longer missing when first opening the event viewer.
+* opensourcesys/evtTracker #4: the first event's description no longer missing when first opening the event viewer.
+Contributed by: WangFeng Huang (hwf1324)

 ## Version 23.02